-He joined Social Ventures Australia (SVA) in 2011 to establish its Impact Investing team.
-He structured and launched Australia's first Social Impact Bond, established a dedicated Social and Affordable Housing fund with HESTA and has advised the New Zealand Government on its social bond program.
+He joined Social Ventures Australia (SVA) in 2011 to establish its Impact Investing business and raised SVA's first Social Impact fund in 2012.
+Ian structured and launched Australia's first Social Impact Bond and was also instrumental in establishing a dedicated Social and Affordable Housing fund with large super fund HESTA.

 Mr Holmes is responsible for a range of critical business functions, including strategy development, governance, marketing and communications, investment research and risk management.
 Mr Holmes also chairs the Executive Investment Committee and the Executive Risk Committee and is a member of the Asset Management Committee.

 Mr Holmes was previously chief financial officer at EnergyAustralia (formerly TRUenergy), where he played a key role in the growth and transformation of the business into one of Australia's largest energy retailers and electricity generators.

 Prior to that, Mr Holmes was chief operating officer and chief financial officer at Pacific Hydro, where he helped establish a world leading renewable energy company through a global growth strategy, including major greenfield projects in Australia, Chile, Brazil, the Philippines and Fiji.

 Mr Holmes also had a long international career with British Gas in the United Kingdom and then with BHP Billiton, holding various senior positions overseas before moving to Australia.